elegant-scipy/elegant-scipy/call-for-code.markdown

 Each chapter will have one or two snippets that we will work towards.
 Each of these will be credited as "written by/nominated by", and needs to be published under a permissive license such as MIT, BSD, or public domain to be considered for inclusion.
-We'd prefer nominations in the following categories:
+We would especially like nominations in the following
+categories:

 - statistics (using scipy.stats)
 - image processing and computer vision